Constriction ring syndrome: Surgical technique

 In rare cases, if diagnosed in utero, fetal surgery may be considered to save a limb that is in danger of amputation or other deformity.
 This operation has been successfully performed on fetuses as young as 22 weeks.
-The Melbourne's Monash Medical Centre in Australia, as well as multiple facilities in the United States of America, have performed successful amniotic band release surgery.
+Monash Medical Centre in Melbourne, Australia, as well as multiple facilities in the United States, have performed successful amniotic band release surgery.

 Reconstructions and prosthetics

 Treatment usually occurs after birth and where plastic and reconstructive surgery is considered to treat the resulting deformity.
 Plastic surgery ranges from simple to complex depending on the extent of the deformity.
-Physical and occupational therapy may be needed long term.
+Physical and occupational therapy may be needed long-term.

 Prosthetics may help some people with ABS to live more functional lives.
 The price and complexity of these prosthetics vary dramatically, but advances in 3-D printing have helped to increase the availability of artificial fingers while reducing their cost of production.

 Prognosis

 The prognosis depends on the location and severity of the constricting bands.
 Every case is different and multiple bands may be entangled around the fetus.

 Bands which wrap around fingers and toes can result in syndactyly or amputations of the digits.
 In other instances, bands can wrap around limbs causing restriction of movement resulting in clubbed feet.
 In more severe cases, the bands can constrict the limb causing decreased blood supply and amputation.
 Amniotic bands can also sometimes attach to the face or neck causing deformities such as cleft lip and palate.
 If the bands become wrapped around the head or umbilical cord it can be life-threatening for the fetus.

 The number of cases of miscarriage that can be attributed to ABS is unknown, although it has been reported that it may be the cause of 178 in 10,000 miscarriages.
 Up to 50% of cases have other congenital anomalies including cleft lip, cleft palate, and clubfoot deformity.
 Hand and finger anomalies occur in up to 80%.